Skip to content

 dependencies {

-//Add the SDK dependency
+//Add SDK dependency

 implementation 'com.cloudcare.ft.mobile.sdk.tracker.agent:ft-sdk:[latest_version]'